 The Italian port of Livorno acts as a gateway to Tuscany for cruise passengers.
-It's an ideal location for late-night departures or overnight stays, so Azamara guests have plenty of time to explore and take advantage of Cruise Global, Connect LocalSM shore excursions tours.
+It's an ideal location for late-night departures or overnight stays, so Azamara guests have plenty of time to explore and take advantage of Azamara Shore Excursions tours.
 It's easy to fill your time when visiting an area that has so much to offer!

 Here are seven of our favorite things to do in Tuscany.